jam-mar/Csharp_for_Typescript_Developers/_chapters/04-building-a-service/index.md

 This is like running `npm init` to create a new package, or creating a new directory in your monorepo for a specific service.

-Next, add this new project to our solution file.
+Next, add this new project to our solution file:

 ```bash
 dotnet sln add Application/Application.csproj
 ```

-If you look at the ShareTradingPlatform.sln file, you'll see that it now includes the Application project.
+If you look at the `ShareTradingPlatform.sln` file, you'll see that it now includes the Application project.

 ### Add a Project Reference

 This is a critical step.
 Our new Application project needs to know about the models and interfaces in our Core project.
-We create a project reference to do this.
+We create a project reference to do this:

 ```bash
 dotnet add Application/Application.csproj reference Core/Core.csproj